Skip to content

 );

-Date and time value stored natively as microseconds since Unix epoch UTC.
+Date and time value stored natively as microseconds since the Unix epoch.

 Accepts ISO 8601 string literals on INSERT; values are read back as formatted strings (YYYY-MM-DD HH:MM:SS[.ffffff]).